SeneshFitzroy/spiritx_compilex_01/README.md

 # SpiritX_CompileX_01
 #### Authentication System

-This repository contains an authentication system devloped with <b>Next.js</b>, and <b>MongoDB Atlas</b> The project leverages Next.js for the frontend/backend framework and MongoDB for data storage.
+This repository contains an authentication system developed with <b>Next.js</b>, and <b>MongoDB Atlas</b> The project leverages Next.js for the frontend/backend framework and MongoDB for data storage.
 This guide covers setup, configuration, and testing instructions to help you get started quickly.

 ## 🛠️ Prerequisites
 Ensure you have the following installed on your system: